cloudflare/cloudflare-docs/content/fundamentals/notifications/create-notifications/configure-webhooks.md

 # Configure webhooks

-{{<Aside>}}
+{{<Aside type="note">}}

-This feature is only available if your account has at least one Professional or higher zone.
-For more information, see our [plans page](https://www.cloudflare.com/teams-pricing/).
+This feature is only available if your account has at least one zone on a Professional or higher plan.
+For more information, see our [plans page](https://www.cloudflare.com/plans/).

 {{</Aside>}}